BYD Atto 3: Japan

 The Atto 3 was released in Japan in February 2023 as the first BYD model introduced in the country, with deliveries began in March.

 South Korea

 The Atto 3 was released in South Korea in January 2025 as the first BYD model introduced in the country.

 Europe

 The Atto 3 was introduced in Germany in October 2022.
 In the United Kingdom, the vehicle went on sale in March 2023 in three trim levels: Active, Comfort and Design.

-In July 2023, the Atto 3 became the best selling electric vehicle in Sweden, beating other popular cars like Volkswagen ID.4 and Tesla Model Y.

 Israel

 The Atto 3 was introduced in Israel in September 2022.
 By the end of 2022, it already was the third best selling electric vehicle in Israel.
 By the first quarter of 2023, it was best selling electric vehicle in Israel, and by the end of 2023, it was the best selling vehicle in the country.

 Latin America

 Brazil

 The Yuan Plus was introduced in Brazil in November 2022 in a sole variant using the 60.48 kWh battery.